tnhu/jsface/README.md

 	var foo = new Foo("Rika");
 	foo.sayHi();

-Practically, you should group your classes in a namespace.
-I recommend to apply Java layout in which you put your classes in structured folders.
-For example, you define a class in Dialog.js:
+You can specify a namespace directly in class name.
+For example, a Dialog class under com.example.ui:

 	jsface.def("com.example.ui.Dialog", {
 	});

 	var dialog = new com.example.ui.Dialog();

-In your hard drive:

-	./
-	 |-com
-	    |-example
-	       |-ui
-	          Dialog.js

 ### Define a sub-class